Michael Martínez (baseball): Cleveland Indians

 Martínez signed a minor league deal with the Cleveland Indians on February 11, 2015.
-On April 9, 2015 he was assigned to the Triple-A Columbus Clippers.
-The Indians purchased his contract from Columbus on September 4, 2015 and added him to the major-league roster.
+On April 9, 2015, he was assigned to the Triple-A Columbus Clippers.
+The Indians purchased his contract from Columbus on September 4, 2015, and added him to the major-league roster.
 On July 2, 2016, Martínez was designated for assignment to make room on the 25-man roster for Shawn Morimando after a 19-inning game the day before that exhausted the entire bullpen.
 He hit .283 in 60 at-bats for the Indians.
-He was the final out of the 2016 World Series against the Chicago Cubs.

 Boston Red Sox

 On July 8, 2016, Martínez was traded to the Boston Red Sox in exchange for cash.
 During his time with Boston, Martínez hit .167/.286/.167 with no home runs and no RBI in 6 at bats.
-Martínez appeared in 4 games and starting in one game, playing in right field.
+Martínez appeared in 4 games and started in one, playing right field.

-Second stint with the Indians
+Cleveland Indians (second stint)

-After being designated for assignment by the Red Sox on August 2, 2016, Martínez was claimed by the Indians off waivers on August 4.
+After being designated for assignment by the Red Sox on August 2, 2016, Martínez was claimed by the Cleveland Indians off waivers on August 4.
 Martínez hit into the final out to Kris Bryant in the Indians' Game 7 loss in the 2016 World Series to the Chicago Cubs, which was their first World Series championship in 108 years.
-On November 23, 2016, he was outrighted to Triple-A. He signed a new minor league contract with the Indians organization on December 1.
+On November 23, 2016, he was outrighted to Triple-A.

+He signed a new minor league contract with the Indians organization on December 1.

 The Indians purchased Martínez's contract on April 2, 2017, adding him to their 2017 opening day roster.
-Martínez was designated for assignment on May 14, 2017.
+Martínez was designated for assignment on May 14.
+He elected free agency following the season on November 6.